andrewcooke/ParserCombinator.jl/README.md

 It would also have been possible to use Julia tasks (coroutines).
 I avoided this approach because my understanding is (although I have no proof) that tasks are significantly "heavier".

+Note - this is not a magic bullet.
+There is still a "stack" in the trampoline, although in user-space and significantly more compact.

 ### Matcher Protocol